projectcalico/calico/getting-started/windows-calico/cluster-roles.md

 ```
 $ server=https://<server>:<port>
 ```
-Then, find the secret containing the service account token for the calico-windows service account:
+Then, find the secret containing the service account token for the `calico-node` service account:

 ```
-$ kubectl get secret -n kube-system | grep calico-windows
+$ kubectl get secret -n kube-system | grep calico-node
 ```
 Inspect the output and find the name of the token, store it in a variable:

 ```
-$ name=calico-windows-token-xxxxx
+$ name=calico-node-token-xxxxx
 ```
 Extract the parts of the secret, storing them in variables: